 CCMP Update field

-The BPN subfield contains the base packet number (BPN) for the TID in the CCMP Update field.
+The BPN subfield contains the base packet number (BPN) for the TID/ACI in the CCMP Update field.
 The BPN subfield consists of the PN2, PN3, PN4, and PN5 octets, as illustrated in Figure 8-575a53 (BPN subfield).